Canterbury City F.C.: Grounds

 The original Canterbury City played at Wincheap Grove.
 A 140-capacity stand and dressing rooms were built in 1904 and were opened on 4 December by the city's mayor.
 The 1910 version of the club played at Pay's Field (later known as Bretts Corner), whilst the 1920 version played at the Victoria Rec.
 By 1922, newspapers reported that the club were again playing at Wincheap Grove.

 The modern version of the club originally played at the Kingsmead Stadium, but were evicted by the council in 2001.
 In the first seasons after reforming, they initially played in Bridge, before moving to the Recreation Ground in Hersden for the 2009–10 season.
 After the start of the 2010–11 season the club arranged an ongoing groundshare agreement to play their home matches at Herne Bay's Winch's Field ground.
 At the beginning of the 2014–15 season City moved to Ashford United's Homelands ground.
 They played at Deal Town's Charles Sports Ground in 2017–18, before moving to Salters Lane, the home ground of Faversham Town, for the 2018–19 season.
 After Faversham Town informed Canterbury that they would not wish to continue the arrangement into the 2022–23 season, a groundshare was arranged with Sittingbourne.
+In March 2023, they announced a new groundshare arrangement to play the following season at Margate's Hartsdown Park.

+Following the announcement of being unable to arrange a suitable ground to play at for the 2025–26 season and voluntarily relegating to the Kent County League, the club moved to the Thanington Recreation Ground in Thanington.